 A student will be promoted only on the basis of academic achievement or proficiency.
-In making promotion decisions, the district will consider the following:

-- Teacher recommendation - Grades - Scores on criterion-referenced or state-mandated assessments - Any other necessary academic information as determined by the district
+In making promotion decisions, the district will consider: Teacher recommendation, Grades, Scores on criterion-referenced or state-mandated assessments, and, any other necessary academic information as determined by the district.

-In addition, at certain grade levels, a student with limited exceptions will be required to pass the State of Texas Assessments of Academic Readiness (STAAR) if the student is enrolled in a public Texas school on any day between January 1st and the date of the first administration of the STAAR.
+In addition, at certain grade levels, a student [with limited exceptions] will be required to pass the State of Texas Assessments of Academic Readiness (STAAR) if the student is enrolled in a public Texas school on any day between January 1sr and the date of the first administration of the STAAR.

-Kindergarten - Grade 3
+Prekindergarten - Grade 3

-A parent may request in writing that a student repeat kindergarten or grade 1, 2, or 3.
+A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1, 2, or 3.
 Before granting the request, the district may convene a retention committee to meet and discuss the request, and will invite the parent to participate.